This procedure outlines the tasks required when making the following applications by emergency care:

 - Consult your supervisor in all cases and ACSASS in the case of an Aboriginal child.

-- If the child is on a FPO, consider issuing a notice of direction which enables you to make any reasonable or lawful direction that you consider to be in the best interests of the child, using Form 6 Schedule 2 Notice of direction (See Case templates).
+- If the child is on an FPO, consider issuing a notice of direction that enables you to make any reasonable or lawful direction that you consider to be in the best interests of the child, using Form 6 Schedule 2 Notice of direction (See case templates).

 - A subsequent failure to comply with a notice of direction may then provide grounds to make an application to breach the FPO.

 - Complete the relevant application form (Form 16: Notice of hearing - Breach of interim accommodation order; Form 15: Application to vary an IAO or for a new order; or Form 37: Notice of hearing – Breach of family preservation order.
-See Court - Events forms) in CRIS or off-line where necessary.
+See Court – event forms) in CRIS or offline where necessary before uploading onto the CMS Portal.

-- Serve copies by hand to the child or young person aged 12 years or older, the child’s parents and any parties that have been joined to the proceeding.
-The child’s parents are the biological parents of the child but also include a spouse or domestic partner of a biological parent or a person who has parental responsibility for the child (other then the Secretary).
-See Service of documents and Dispensation of service.
+- Serve copies to the child or young person aged 12 years or older, the child’s parents and any parties that have been joined to the proceeding.
+The child’s parents are the biological parents of the child but also include a spouse or domestic partner of a biological parent or a person who has parental responsibility for the child (other than the Secretary).
+See Service of document and Dispensation of service.

-- Provide the child, parents, joined parties and the relevant persons with a copy of – ‘Child being taken into emergency care– information for children/parents’ and ‘The Children’s Court – information for parents/young people’.
+- Provide the child, parents, joined parties and the relevant persons with a copy of: ‘Child being taken into emergency care– information for children/parents’ and ‘The Children’s Court – information for parent/young people’.
 See Emergency care information sheets.

-- In terms of service of emergency care applications, you must make ‘reasonable inquiries’ to locate and serve the relevant parties by hand.
+- In terms of service of applications by emergency care, you must make ‘reasonable inquiries’ to locate and serve the relevant parties.
 At a minimum you should attend their last known address, call telephone numbers recorded on CRIS and make enquiries with family members to attempt to locate and serve a party.

-- If you are unable to locate and serve all parties prior to the hearing, you must serve them outside the Court on the day of the hearing (if they attend court) and then complete the affidavit of service.
+- If you are unable to locate and serve all parties prior to the hearing, you must serve them on the day of the hearing (if they attend court) and then complete the affidavit of service and upload to the CMS Portal.

-- For metropolitan courts and rural headquarter courts (this includes Ballarat, Bendigo, Geelong, Latrobe Valley and Shepparton) file the original application, affidavit/s of service and copies of redacted CRIS notes (see below) with the court registry prior to 1pm (2pm at Melbourne Children’s Court for a secure welfare related placement) and be ready to proceed for a submissions hearing by 3pm.
+- For metropolitan and rural courts file the original application, affidavit/s of service, Form B and copies of redacted CRIS notes via the CMS Portal prior to 1pm (2pm at Melbourne Children’s Court for a secure care related placement) and be ready to proceed for a submissions hearing by 3pm.

 - Prior to the cut-off time, notify the CPLO Duty Allocation Lawyer (DAL) (Melbourne DAL 0438 593 701 or 8601 6785; Moorabbin DAL 9090 5866; Broadmeadows DAL 9221 8126), or your rural solicitor as soon as you know an application is coming into court by emergency care.

-- If placing a child in hospital or parent and baby unit, a ‘Form 13 – Statement of placement availability’ (see Court - Events forms) must be signed by or on behalf of the chief executive officer declaring that a placement is available at the hospital or unit.
+- If placing the child in a hospital or parent and baby unit, a ‘Form 13 – Statement of placement availability’ must be signed by or on behalf of the chief executive officer declaring that a placement is available at the hospital or unit and uploaded to the CMS Portal.

-- Give consideration to whether an undisclosed placement is required, and if so, make an application to the court.
+- Give consideration to whether an undisclosed placement is required, and if so, make an application to the court via the CMS Portal.

 - Complete CRIS requirements including court screen and record of activity, decisions and rationales at the conclusion of court.